Mfried95/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run by using `npm start`
 - You can test files by using `npm test`

+- First you need to register then you're good to go :)